Forward Into Light: Instrument

-The work is scored for a large orchestra comprising piccolo, two flutes, three oboes (3rd doubling Cor anglais), three clarinets (1st doubling clarinet in A; 2nd doubling E-flat clarinet; 3rd doubling bass clarinet and clarinet in A), three bassoons (3rd doubling contrabassoon), four horns, three trumpets, three trombones, tuba, timpani, three percussionists, piano (doubling celesta), harp, and strings.
+The work is scored for a large orchestra comprising piccolo, two flutes, three oboes (3rd doubling cor anglais), three clarinets (1st doubling clarinet in A; 2nd doubling E♭ clarinet; 3rd doubling bass clarinet and clarinet in A), three bassoons (3rd doubling contrabassoon), four horns, three trumpets, three trombones, tuba, timpani, three percussionists, piano (doubling celesta), harp, and strings.

 Reception

 Reviewing the world premiere, Seth Colter Walls of The New York Times described the music as "by turns fragile and ferocious" and "[boasting] touches of mordant wit."
 Despite criticizing the sampling of Smyth's "The March of Women" late in the piece, he nevertheless wrote that "even in the densest moments, you could discern Snider's feel for wry commentary.
 A few walloping brass passages seemed to offer knowing nods and the subtlest of eye-rolls — as though the characters who inspired this music were aware that the unshakable strengths of the suffrage movement could outlast early, noisy objections."